volatiletech/abcweb/README.md

 ### Getting Started

+ABCWeb requires Go 1.8 or higher.

 It's dead easy to generate a web app using ABCWeb.
-The only annoying part is installing NodeJS if you haven't already done so, and it is optional (`--no-gulp`), but we highly recommend it because it makes the development process SO much easier.

 #### Step 1:
 [Install NodeJS](#how-do-i-install-nodejs-npm-and-gulp).

+This is required for the asset pipeline (Gulp).
+Using Gulp is optional (`--no-gulp`), but we highly recommend it because it makes the development process SO much easier.

 #### Step 2:
 ```